lhnguyen102/cuTAGI/README.md

 * [Citation](#citation)

 ## What is cuTAGI ?
-cuTAGI is an open-source Bayesian neural networks library that is based on Tractable Approximate Gaussian Inference (TAGI) theory. cuTAGI includes several of the common neural network layer architectures such as full-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised-learning (i.e., classification and regression), unsupervised-learning (i.e., autoencoder) and reinforcement learning (working progress).
+cuTAGI is an open-source Bayesian neural networks library that is based on Tractable Approximate Gaussian Inference (TAGI) theory. cuTAGI includes several of the common neural network layer architectures such as full-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised-learning (i.e., classification and regression), unsupervised-learning (i.e., autoencoder), and reinforcement learning (working progress).

 ## Installation
 ### Ubuntu